 Eventually, the poly/cotton craze of the early 2000s fizzled and the fashion fad had taken a hiatus.
 The market, however, remained stable because of collectors.
 The t-shirt had carved out its own niche within the vast world of collectibles.

 We would go on to sell ten thousand-plus tees via eBay while maintaining a near-perfect feedback rating (it’s estimated that as little as 20% actually leave feedback).
 Unfortunately in every genre of collectible, where there’s money, fraudsters quickly follow.
 Disappointed with how other marketplaces dealt with the rampant problem of forgeries, fakes, counterfeits, bootlegs, and reproduction tees (full terminology) we decided something had to be done.
-In October of 2011, Defunkd was further enhanced with a multi-vendor platform becoming the world’s first online marketplace focusing exclusively on authentic vintage t-shirts.
+In October 2011, Defunkd was further enhanced with a multi-vendor platform becoming the world’s first online marketplace focusing exclusively on authentic vintage t-shirts.

 After a 7-year run, The Defunkd Vintage Collective shuttered in 2018.
 There were simply too many other new corporate-backed platforms to compete with and sellers were now migrating to Instagram.
-Plus, as a stay-at-home-dad, I had simply too many kids competing for my time.
+Plus, as a stay-at-home-dad, I had too many kids competing for my time.
 But when all was said and done, thousands of customers got true vintage t-shirts and almost every sale resulted in the planting of a tree.
 One of our listing policies even influenced Etsy to follow suit.
-The over 14,000 tees that were listed for sale on the system have since been immortalized in our vintage t-shirt archive to bolster our research resources.
+The 14,000 tees that were listed for sale on the system have since been immortalized in our vintage t-shirt archive to bolster our research resources.

 Over the years Defunkd has supplied genuine tees to TV shows like The Goldbergs and movies like Step Brothers.
 We supplied vintage shoebox photography to Nike that was featured on one of their t-shirts.
-We’ve supplied tees to fashion shows and exhibits, including Politics of Fashion hosted by the Design Exchange.
+We’ve supplied tees to fashion shows and exhibits, including The Politics of Fashion hosted by the Design Exchange.

 We also became one of the go-to experts as the media began covering the growing vintage t-shirt market.
-We’ve done live interviews for Marketplace, and BBC 6 Radio, and provided quotes for The Guardian, Maxim, The Globe and Mail, as well as countless print-only publications.
+We’ve done live interviews for Marketplace, and BBC 6 Radio, and provided quotes for The Guardian, Maxim, The Globe, and Mail, as well as countless print-only publications.
 Our inventory has been featured in UpscaleHype, The Sun, Elemental Magazine, Fantastics Mag, BlogTo, and many more.

 When your torso needs a true vintage t-shirt, we have your back.